flox1an/nostube/CONTEXT.md

 # Project Overview

-This project is a Nostr client application built with React 18.x, TailwindCSS 3.x, Vite, shadcn/ui, and Nostrify.
+This project is a Nostr client application built with React 18.x, TailwindCSS 3.x, Vite, shadcn/ui, and Applesauce.

 ## Technology Stack